Ashb87/Quiz-Ms-Project-Two/README.md

  3. Click on **Download Zip.**
  4. Once dowloaded, you can extract the zip file's contents and save to a desktop and run the website locally.

+## Credits

+### Code & Content

+* [Bootstrap](https://getbootstrap.com/) was used for the pop up modal on the home page
+* [Google](https://www.google.com/) was used to find the background image used on each page of the project.
+It was also used extensively to help research the project, find solutions to any quries or issues I had and help find example codes to use in my own project.
+* [W3schools](https://www.w3schools.com/) was used to help build the spinning loader displayed before the questions are loaded.
+* [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was used to help structure and display the layout of my game.
+* [James Q Quick](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) This series of videos was the biggest help throughout this project for me.
+It gave me a solid base to work from where I could then adapt it to suit my own needs and style.
+It helped me to understand how the code was implemented and helped with my confidence using JavaScript.
+* [Muhanad Hasan](https://www.youtube.com/watch?v=9-5URe9CykA&t=113s) This video helped me to make my own countdown timer for each question.
+* [Stackoverflow](https://stackoverflow.com/) was used to help find solutions to the issues I had whilst building my project.

+### Acknowledgements

+* The **Mini Feb 20201** team on slack for all the feedback and support given to each other.
+* My mentor Maranatha Ilesanmi for helping and giving advice for my second milestone project.
+* Friends and Family who have taken their time to offer advice and feedback duirng the devolopment of my project.